 And that leads to some memorable advertising.

-We first saw it in an Adobe marketing technology conference at the Sydney Opera House.
-Qantas do a lot with Adobe, and the Qantas marketing director gave the audience a sneak peak of this, their new (at the time) advertising.
+We first saw this advert in an Adobe martech conference at the Opera House.
+Qantas do a lot with Adobe, and the Qantas marketing director gave the audience a sneak peak of this new (at the time) advert.